SammyK12345/Huffman-Tree/README.md

 1. Copy the repository to your local machine
 2. open terminal and type "make"
 3. compress and uncompress take two arguements, the file you want to (un)compress and where you want to save the (un)compressed data (Ex. "./compress uncompressed_files/example.txt compressed_files/example.compress")
+4. use command ls -lh to compare file sizes to see final results